When you switch to E we will send you a key to top up your electricity meter and a card to top up your gas meter.

 If you’re sure enough time has passed, give us a call and we can check the code for you.

 You need to make sure you are trying to pick the code up from a PayPoint.
-Find your closest PayPoint and entering your postcode.
+Find your closest PayPoint and enter your postcode.

 Sometimes things don’t go to plan and we know there are times when you just can’t leave the house.
 If you run out of credit and cannot go out to top-up, you can access your emergency credit to tide you over by inserting your card or key into your meter and following the instructions.